keithalpichi/keithalpichi.github.io/_posts/2016-11-11-developer-bootcamp-research-review.md

 Applicants are first asked to complete an application that requires some beginner knowledge of Javascript syntax and simple data structures.
 Afterwards you're asked to schedule an interview.
 #### Interview prep

 Hackreactor gives you [links to resources](http://www.hackreactor.com/free-resources) to prepare for the first interview.
 Although they're good resources I didn't use them.
-Since I have been teaching myself programming for less than a year I didn't need Javascript resources that were geared towards beginnners.
+Since I have been teaching myself programming for less than a year I didn't need Javascript resources that were geared towards beginners.
 I felt the resources Hackreactor recommended were impractical for me.

 Instead I quickly read through [Learning Javascript](http://amzn.to/2f0fG2E) and practiced at [exercism.io](http://www.exercism.io) and [codewars.com](https://codewars.com).
 I also practiced building small applications with React and Redux prior to applying.